stefansandru/social-network/README.md

 You can download the JavaFX SDK 21.0.6 from the official Gluon website.
 Here is the link to download and instructions on how to configure it:

 1. [Download JavaFX SDK 21.0.6](https://gluonhq.com/products/javafx/)
-To configure JavaFX with your project:
 2. Extract the downloaded SDK to a directory of your choice.
 3. Add the `lib` directory from the extracted SDK to your project's module path.

-For example, if you are using IntelliJ IDEA:
+If you are using IntelliJ IDEA:

 1. Open your project settings (File > Project Structure).
 2. Go to Modules > Dependencies.